bloomdevelop/Silk/README.md

-# StationBot (Revolt)
+# Silk

-The [stationbot](https://github.com/stationarystation/stationbot) port to Revolt.JS that nobody asked for
+The multi-purpose revolt.js bot created using typescript.

 ## Steps